Picking Kona Coffee “the Perfect Brew”

 The way in which a coffee is roasted has an impact on the overall flavor of the coffee.
 Knowing the different roasting procedures will help you to select not only the best coffee, but also the best roasted coffee.
 Generally they are either medium or dark roasted, so make sure you ask before buying.
 Don’t buy a Kona because others tell you what you must like this or that.
 Drinking Kona coffee is a deeply personal experience.
 Eventually there is a Kona coffee out there for each of us.
 So, trust your instincts about the taste you like and once you have made up your mind whether your preferred choice is a mild, full-bodied, floral-tasting, nutty, winy, etc., just go with it.

-If it is what you normally drink, note the degree of Gourmet Coffee freshness or how simple changes in preparation affect the gourmet cup’s flavor.
+If it is what you normally drink, note the degree of a Gourmet Coffees freshness or how simple changes in preparation affect the gourmet cup’s flavor.